 Losing your dog is just about the worst thing that could happen.
 That's why dog owners invest in microchips, a tiny electronic chip that veterinarians implant in the subcutaneous tissue along the spine between a dog's shoulder blades.

-When someone finds a lost dog and takes them into a shelter, animal rescue organization, or veterinarian, these places can scan the dog's microchip, look him up in the microchip registries through the AAHA's Universal Pet Microchip Lookup Tool and attempt to locate your contact information.
+When someone finds a lost dog and takes them into an animal shelter, rescue organization, or veterinarian, these places can scan the dog's microchip, look him up in the microchip registries through the American Animal Hospital Association's AAHA Universal Pet Microchip Lookup Tool and attempt to locate your contact information.

 If you have a rescue dog and you can't tell if he is microchipped, or you don't remember if you got your dog microchipped when he was a puppy, then there is a simple solution to this issue.